DigitalRuby/IPBan/README.md

 	- This shell script runs vscode as root:
 	- sudo mount -t vboxsf ipban ~/Desktop/ipban # only needed if you are in a Virtual Box VM and have setup a shared folder to Windows
 	- sudo code --user-data-dir="/tmp/vscode-root"
-- IPBan is currently supported on all Linux that have iptables and ipset installed.
+- IPBan is currently supported on Ubuntu and Debian Linux that have iptables and ipset installed.
 - SSH into your server as root.
 If using another admin account name, substitute all root user instances with your account name.
 - Install dependencies:
 ```